 - Pain at graft site.
-A small percentage of patients will experience persistent pain at the bone graft site.
+If bone graft is taken from the hip, a small percentage of patients will experience persistent pain at the bone graft site.

 - Pseudarthrosis.
 Older teenagers and adults who smoke are more likely to develop a pseudarthrosis.
-This is a condition where there is not enough bone formation.
+This is a condition in which there is not enough bone formation.
 It can cause pain or rod breakage.
 If this occurs, a second surgery may be needed in order to obtain a solid fusion.

 - Nerve damage.
-It is possible that the nerves or blood vessels may be injured during these operations.
-Your surgeon or a technician will monitor your nerve function throughout surgery to lessen the risk.
+It is possible that nerves or blood vessels may be injured during these operations.
+Your surgeon or a technician will monitor your nerve function throughout surgery to lessen the risk of a neurological problem following surgery.
 These complications are very rare.

 - Blood clots.
-Another uncommon complication is the formation of blood clots in the legs.
-These pose significant danger if they break off and travel to the lungs.
+Another rare complication is the formation of blood clots in the legs.
+These would pose a significant danger if they broke off and traveled to the lungs.

 - Lung complications.
-Problems with lung function following surgery are rare, especially for healthy teenagers.
+Problems with lung function following surgery are also rare, especially for healthy teenagers.

 What happens if the rod breaks?

 Most rods are made of titanium, cobalt chromium, or stainless steel.
-The type of implant used in your surgery will depend on your surgeon's experience, as well as your specific needs.
-Each type of rod is capable of breaking.
+The type of implant used in your surgery will depend on your surgeon's preference, as well as your specific needs.

 A broken rod is a sign that a portion of the spine is not fused.
-Without a solid fusion, the rod will be repeatedly stressed and even a very strong rod will eventually break.
+Without a solid fusion, the rod will be repeatedly stressed.
+Even a very strong rod will eventually break if repeatedly stressed for long enough.
 In most cases, rod breakage requires another operation for revision of the fusion and replacement of the rods.

 Will I need more than one spinal fusion?

 Most surgeries for scoliosis are done with the purpose of being the only surgery.
-However, the repeat surgery rate has been reported in studies to range from 4-13% in the first few years after the procedure.
+However, the repeat surgery rate has been reported in studies to range from 4 to 13% in the first few years after the procedure.
 Few patients require planned multiple surgeries.
 Rarely is repeat surgery necessary as an adult.

 What are the permanent side effects of long fusion?

 In some patients, nearly the whole spine requires fusion to treat their scoliosis.
 This is called a long fusion.
-In these cases, the small, flexible area at the bottom of the spine bears more stress with normal activity like running, jumping, bending, lifting, and twisting.
-We worry that this could lead to earlier development of arthritis in the lower spine.
+In these cases, the small, flexible area at the lower end of the spine bears more stress with normal activity like running, jumping, bending, lifting, and twisting.
+We have a concern that this could contribute to earlier development of arthritis in the lower spine.

-However, areas of the spine that are twisted are also prone to early arthritis.
+However, areas of the spine that remain twisted, or that progressively twist, are also prone to early arthritis.
 Many patients with scoliosis who do not have fusion end up with stiff, painful, and arthritic areas of the spine.